alabiibrahim/Road-accident-report/README.md

 ![Dashboard](assets/images/Dashboard2.PNG)

 ## Stages
-Here’s a step-by-step guide on how the data was approached
+Here’s a step-by-step details on how the data was approached

-1. Get the data from source
+1. Get Data
-2. Load data into SQL
+2. Load into SQL
 3. Clean and process with SQL
 4. Export to Power BI for visualizations
 5. Generate Insights
 6. Give recommendations
+7. Take action plan

 ## Data Cleaning & Processing
 Here's how the data was cleaned and processed before its readiness for analysis.